 Best heritage-style messenger

-Trakke’s Bannoch Messenger is a handsome fellow that’s equally up for a day in the office or a stroll outdoors.
-And if you love bags with lots of organization, this is not one to miss.
-Handmade in Scotland with Salt & Pepper Canvas, it’s designed to keep the weather at bay and also includes a dry-finish waxed canvas lining for added peace of mind.
-With 17 pockets on hand including a Gask pocket array and interior 15″ laptop sleeve, you’ll have no problem keeping your bits and pieces tidy and accessible on the move.
+Trakke’s Bairn Messenger is a handsome fellow that’s equally up for a day in the office or a stroll outdoors.
+Handmade in Scotland, it’s designed to keep the weather at bay and also includes a dry-finish waxed canvas lining for added peace of mind.
+And with a choice of pockets on hand including an interior 13″ laptop sleeve, you’ll have no problem keeping your bits and pieces tidy on the move.

 Bedouin Foundry make some of the most beautiful messengers around, with sophisticated silhouettes and premium materials that exude quality from day one to years down the line.
 But it’s not just pretty looks here.
 The Barbarossa is meticulously handmade in Lincolnshire, England, and built for years of demanding use.
 It features a suave combination of 12 oz. waxed canvas from Halley Stevensons and Italian vegetable-tanned leather.
 A sleek and uber-strong AustriAlpin Cobra buckle does the honors of securing the flap, beneath which you’ll find two sleeve pockets.
 An interior laptop sleeve holds your tech on the go, while the bag’s fully padded design also makes it an attractive choice for camera carry.